acts-project/acts/docs/examples/full_chain_odd.md

 rnd = acts.examples.RandomNumbers(seed=42)
 ```

 All simulation and reconstruction pipelines in Acts begin with a `Sequencer`.
-It constrols the execution of the different algorithms in the chain.
-We provide the number of events, the threads we want to utilize (-1 means all) and the desired log leve.
+It controls the execution of the different algorithms in the chain.
+We provide the number of events, the threads we want to utilize (-1 means all) and the desired log level.

 ```
 s = acts.examples.Sequencer(events=100, numThreads=-1, logLevel=acts.logging.INFO)